-The clinic is held every Wednesday morning beginning at 8:30 a.m. at the Children's Hospital of Pittsburgh.
+The clinic is held every Wednesday morning beginning at 8:30 a.m. at Children's Hospital.
 Patients are evaluated individually by the team members.
 Each specialist performs a separate evaluation which gives the team several different perspectives and helps them when deciding on a treatment recommendation.
 Since all of the areas are equally important to the success of treatment, it is necessary to be as comprehensive as possible.
 It is important that you bring any scans, x-rays, braces, walkers, or canes for the evaluation.

 After the evaluation by the team, they meet in a conference to discuss their findings and to decide on the recommendations.
 Because of the time spent performing evaluations and discussing their recommendations, you can expect to be in the clinic until about 1:30 pm.
 Before you leave clinic, a staff member will discuss the recommended treatment with you.

 How to Make an Appointment

 You can make an appointment to be seen in the Spasticity and Movement Disorder Clinic by contacting our clinic at (412) 692-5520.